 Prior to the close of business on the business day immediately preceding January 1, 2016, holders may convert their Convertible Notes only under certain circumstances set forth in the Indenture, such as during specified periods when the Company's shares of common stock trade at more than 110% of the then applicable conversion price or the Convertible Notes trade at less than 98% of their conversion value.
 On or after January 1, 2016 until the close of business on the business day immediately preceding the Maturity Date, holders may convert their Convertible Notes at any time.
 Upon conversion, the Company will deliver shares of its common stock.
 The conversion rate was initially, and currently is, 67.7415 shares of common stock per \$1,000 principal amount of Convertible Notes (equivalent to a conversion price of approximately \$14.76 per share of common stock).
 The conversion rate is subject to customary anti-dilution adjustments, including for any cash dividends or distributions paid on shares of the Company's common stock in excess of a monthly dividend of \$0.1066 per share, but will not be adjusted for any accrued and unpaid interest.
 In addition, if certain corporate events occur prior to the Maturity Date, the conversion rate will be increased for converting holders.
 Based on the current conversion rate, the maximum number of shares of common stock that would be issued upon conversion of the \$115 million convertible debt outstanding at September 30, 2012 is 7,790,273.
-If the Company's stockholders may incur dilution.
-In addition, the Company's stockholders will experience dilution in their ownership percentage of common stock will also be paid on shares issued in connection with the conversion of the Company's convertible senior notes and any dividends paid on common stock will also be paid on shares issued in connection with such conversion after such issuance.
+If the Company delivers shares of common stock upon a conversion at the time that net asset value per share exceeds the conversion price in effect at such time, the Company's stockholders may incur dilution.
+In addition, the Company's stockholders will experience dilution in their ownership percentage of common stock will also be paid on shares issued in connection with such conversion after such issuance.
 The shares of common stock issued upon a conversion are not subject to registration rights.